akasha/akasha/README.md

 these work, and you must instead use `global`.
 In WebIDL, the `ExposureSet` extended attribute is used to control whether an interface or namespace is present in a particular Javascript environment.

-WebTack currently assumes that the generated library is used in a specific JavaScript environment.
-This makes it difficult to reuse the library across different Javascript environments.
-WebTack generates a single `Global.globalThis()` static method to access the global object which is quite verbose.
-Both of these implementation decisions will be re-evaluated going forward.

-#### Missing/Incomplete Features

-WebTack is missing a handful of features.
+Akasha currently assumes that the generated library is used in a single specific JavaScript environment.
+Akasha generates two classes containing static methods and fields to access the `globalThis`.
+There is the `Global` class that contains all the `globalThis` methods that are common to any javascript environment and there is class named `WindowGlobal` for the `"Window"` `ExposureSet`.
+It is expected that in the future there will be other global objects supporting other `ExposureSet` types such as `WorkerGlobal`, `DedicatedWorkerGlobal` and `SharedWorker` but as yet this has not been provided.
+So accessing values on the `globalThis` object requires some direct knowledge of what is available in each different environment.

+#### Nullable non-double primitives are mapped poorly in Jsinterop

-* Some of the type mappings from WebIDL to java are not mapped in a java-friendly manner.
+Some of the type mappings from WebIDL to java are not mapped in a java-friendly manner.
 The most obvious example is how sequences of non-double numeric values or nullable non-double primitives are mapped to java.
 The numeric values are mapped to `java.lang.Double` as that will map to javascript `number` when compiled.
 It is unclear on the best strategy to address this mismatch.
 This is no different from other bindings such as Elemental2.

 # Contributing